the perfect job

 A lot of you will be finding jobs and they’ll be advertised on various places like LinkedIn.
 I think having a reason for doing it is really important.
 This is because one of the first questions you get asked in an interview is “tell me about yourself”.
 You need to introduce yourself and tell someone about you and about the experience that you have.
 And you know what?
 A lot of people don’t do that very well.
 It doesn’t matter if you’re 16 or 18, 21, or if you’re more advanced.
 Taking some time to think about the work that you’ve done and what the achievements were and the impact that you had in that role is really important.

 We’ve all have a career narrative.
 What’s really important when you tell someone about yourself in an interview is backing up your story.
 You are doing this through your CV and your LinkedIn profile but you need to be able to tell someone about the key moments of your journey and about the most impactful moments.
 I like to think of this as you the golden thread.
-It’s the thing that runs through your story.
+Basically, it’s the thing that runs through your story.
 If you can tell someone, “this is where I’ve been and this is where I am now, and this is where I want to end.”
 That is a good way of framing your story.

-An example is that you’re 18 years old and you’ve got a little bit of work experience.
+For example – say you’re 18 years old and you’ve got a little bit of work experience.
 Maybe working in Costa Coffee or McDonald’s.
 People wouldn’t think that experience holds much value.
 But I would say that it is quite valuable.
 Working in those sorts of jobs teaches you teamwork.
 So if you’ve been studying for your A levels or GCSEs and you can show up on time, put a shift in, working as part of a team and they’ve trusted you with some responsibilities for 6 months to two years then that shows what I would call the hard work gene.
 Especially if you’ve been doing it while studying.
 It’s very important for you to be able to communicate that to an interviewer.
 That the work that you’ve done can lead to creating this story about who you are and what motivates you.

 There’s different reasons for enjoying work, and really think about that.
 Think about what were the things that you most enjoyed because in my experience try and do things that you enjoy.
 If you enjoyed it, you were probably quite good at it and those are the things you probably want to do more of in your career.